Alpha release · Experimental

 What are wave overhangs?

-This fork ports the technique into OrcaSlicer and exposes two pluggable generators plus a large tunable parameter space, so people can experiment and find what works for their printer and material.
+This fork ports the technique into OrcaSlicer and exposes a large tunable parameter space, so people can experiment and find what works for their printer and material.

 Standard vs arc vs wave overhangs

 Comparison of standard, arc‑overhang, and wave‑overhang toolpaths.
-Image from Janis A. Andersons' wave‑overhang research (see Credits).
+Image from the underlying wave‑overhang research (see Credits).

 Main features

-• Dedicated Wave overhangs tab in Print Settings with grouped sections: General, Geometry, Anchoring, Andersons, Kaiser LaSO, Speed, Cooling, Floor layers, Debug.
+• Dedicated Wave overhangs tab in Print Settings with grouped sections: General, Detection, Pattern, Corner reinforcement, Motion, Cooling, Floor layers, Debug.

-• 30+ expert tunables for experimentation: line spacing, anchor bite, seam mode, spacing mode, direction bias, perimeter overlap, narrow‑split threshold, wavefront advance, discretization, arc resolution, max iterations, authoritative floor layers, and more.
+• ~20 expert tunables for experimentation: line spacing, flow (mm³/mm), seam mode, spacing mode, pattern, perimeter overlap, minimum wave width, max iterations, authoritative floor layers, cooling overrides, and more.

 • Wave‑aware support integration: supports only generate for overhang areas the wave couldn't cover.